vuestorefront/magento2/README.md

     <td>
       <h2><strong>Ongoing tensions on Ukrainian territory close the space for civil society.</strong></h2>
       <h3>How can you support Ukrainian civil society?</h3>
-      All the help is valid, and if you are not able to help locally, by giving shelter to a fellow Ukraine, there are some ways that you can help also:
+      All help is needed.
+If you are not able to help locally, by sheltering a fellow Ukrainian, you can also:
       <ul>
         <li>
-          Support the Ukraine Armed forces directly by sending funding to the open special accounts.<br />
+          Support the Ukraine Armed forces directly by sending funding to the special accounts.<br />
-          <a href="https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi" target="_blank">NBU Opens Special Account to Raise Funds for Ukraine’s Armed Forces</a>
+          <a href="https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi" target="_blank">NBU Special Account to Raise Funds for Ukraine’s Armed Forces</a>
         </li>
         <li>
           Help the ICRC (Red Cross) with donations.<br />